beauterre/The-well/README.md

 Because surrender feels like danger.

 Yet what we truly need is a place — in hard times and in good times — where it is safe to stop trying.
 To simply be.
-To draw down to our own well.
+To draw down from our own well.
 Sometimes that place is a church or a temple.
 Sometimes — a stone in the garden.
 And sometimes — a space between two breaths.

 I want to create such a place.
-Where everyone is welcome — whether they pray to God, Allah, Yahweh, Reason, Shiva, Doubt, or Fear.
+Where anyyone is welcome — whether they pray to God, Allah, Yahweh, Reason, Shiva, Doubt, or Fear.
 In Bulgaria, there is an old tradition — the well is both a place to rest and a place to drink.

 I want to create a place where one can rest and drink from the well of the soul.